daleao/sdv/Modules/Combat/README.md

 \** *Requires [More New Fish](https://www.nexusmods.com/stardewvalley/mods/3578).*
 </font>

 **Masterwork** weapons are relics of the Dwarven race, crafted from long-lost materials.
-To obtain them you will need to uncovering the **Dwarvish Blueprints**, and kindly ask [a skilled blacksmith](https://stardewvalleywiki.com/Clint) to make sense of them.
+To obtain them you will need to uncover the **Dwarvish Blueprints**, and kindly ask [a skilled blacksmith](https://stardewvalleywiki.com/Clint) to make sense of them.
 Having done so, the only thing left will be hunting down the materials:

 | Weapons | Description | Material | Source |
 | ------- | ----------- | -------- | ------ |